jasonswearingen/QuantShim/README.md

 QuantShim
 =========

-a python framework for trading financial instruments algorithmicly via quantopian.com.
+A Python framework for R&D of financial investment strategies, and trading them algorithmiclly via Quantopian.com

 Features